JaceyHuang/JaceyHuang.github.io/index.md

 <img src="/images/avatar.png" class="floatpic" width="200" height="300">
 My name is Jacey Huang.
 I am now a third-year student studying in the College of Information Science and Electronic Engineering ([ISEE]), [Zhejiang University].

 In 2019, I was admitted to the Engineering Experimental Class of Energy, Chemical and Polymer of Zhejiang University, and in the same year, I transferred to the major of Information Engineering and entered the Shannon Class of ISEE through selection.
 Under the tutelage of [Prof. Zhiguo Shi], I finished the Student Research Training Program (SRTP) using ORB_SLAM3 to achieve visual positioning and navigation with my teammates.
-After that, I complemented an [embedded face recognition system] for masked and unmasked faces using ZYNQ.
+After that, I accomplished an [embedded face recognition system] for masked and unmasked faces using ZYNQ.

 Through these three years of hard work, I will now be eligible for postgraduate exemption from ISEE and I am planning to pursue a Ph.D. directly, working with [Prof. Yiyi Liao].
 My research interest lies in computer vision and its application.